winter-berry/FitFormula/README.md

 # FitFormula
-<b>FitFormula</b> is a fitness application that I developed during the course of my Computer Science degree.
-FitFormula provides health and wellbeing resources such as diet plans and workout routines to individuals who are keen on living a healthy lifestyle.
+One of my Computer Science degree projects.

 ## Preview
 Demo: <a href="https://youtu.be/rI5ua3uiA3o">https://youtu.be/rI5ua3uiA3o</a> <br>